giuliogiamello/Cern-ROOT/README.md

 Today is `2025/10/08`

+> [!
+Caution]
+> I wrote this guide for myself, so for my laptop `Ubuntu 24.04.3 LTS`.
+> If you do not have a Debian based distro, install the required dependencies for your machine and **not** the one below!
+> Then you can follow the guide from `Download the source code` part.

 In order to install ROOT, you need all the dependencies, so go to:

 - [Dependencies - ROOT](https://root.cern.ch/install/dependencies/)